anyaschukin/Multilayer-Perceptron/README.md

 Implement a multilayer perceptron (a type of deep neural network), that predicts whether a cancer is malignant or benign. <br>
 Based on the Wisconsin breast cancer diagnosis dataset.

-## The Project

-A multilayer perceptron is a feedforward natural network (meaning the data flows from the input layer to the output layer), defined by the presence of one or more hidden layers as well as an interconnection of all the neurons of one layer to the next.

 ### Requirements:
 * the network should consist of at least 4 dense layers
 * the following must be implemented from scratch (using only numpy):